processone/docs.ejabberd.im/content/get-started/index.md

-- ejabberd Business Edition, including features for large companies (enhanced geodistributed companies and mobile support to develop own, rich clients) and world-clas support, that can please even the most demanding businesses, with 24/7 options.
+- ejabberd Business Edition, including features for large companies (enhanced geodistributed companies and mobile support to develop own, rich clients) and world-class support, that can please even the most demanding businesses, with 24/7 options.
 - ejabberd SaaS being a way to access and benefit of all the features of ejabberd Business Edition at an attractive and scalable